hazelcast/hazelcast/hazelcast-documentation/src/HazelcastClusters.md

 <br></br>
 ***RELATED INFORMATION***

-*Please refer to the *`aws`* bulleted item in [Network Configuration section](#join) for the full description of EC2 auto-discovery configuration.*
+*Please refer to the [aws element section](#aws-element) for the full description of EC2 auto-discovery configuration.*
 <br></br>

 #### Debugging

 When and if needed, Hazelcast can log the events for the instances that exist in a region.
 To see what has happened or to trace the activities while forming the cluster, change the log level in your logging mechanism to FINEST or DEBUG.
 After this change, you can also see whether the instances are accepted or rejected, and the reason the instances were rejected in the generated log.
 Note that changing the log level to one of the mentioned levels may affect the performance of the cluster.
+Please see the [Logging Configuration section](#logging-configuration) for information on logging mechanisms.

 <br> </br>
 ***RELATED INFORMATION***